 KINE 110 • Fundamentals of Dance (1 unit)

 This course is an activity course designed to expose the student to a variety of dance forms including ballroom dance, ballet, jazz, country, line, and folk dance.
-This course is only offered odd years in the Spring.
+This course does not fulfill the lifetime fitness activity requirement.

 KINE 118 • Skill Development in Gymnastics/Swimming (1 unit)

 This course is designed for the Kinesiology major pursuing a teaching credential in physical education.
 This course focuses on skill development and skill assessment in gymnastics and swimming.
+This course does not fulfill the lifetime fitness activity requirement.
 This course is only offered odd years in the Spring.
+Lab fee.

 KINE 127 • Skill Development in Basketball/Volleyball (1 unit)

 This course is designed for the KINE major pursuing a teaching credential in physical education.
 This course focuses on skill development and skill assessment in basketball and volleyball.
-This course is only offered even years in the Fall.
+This course does not fulfill the lifetime fitness activity requirement.

 KINE 128 • Skill Development in Soccer/Softball (1 unit)

 This course is designed for the KINE major pursuing a teaching credential in physical education.
 This course focuses on skill development and skill assessment in soccer and softball.
-This course is only offered odd years in the Fall.
+This course does not fulfill the lifetime fitness activity requirement.

 KINE 129 • Skill Development in Tennis/Badminton (1 unit)

 This course is designed for the KINE major pursuing a teaching credential in physical education.
 This course focuses on skill development and skill assessment in tennis and badminton.
-This course is only offered even years in the Spring.
+This course does not fulfill the lifetime fitness activity requirement.

-An introduction to the study of stage movement and health fitness, flexibility and meaningful aesthetic stage movement and physicality utilizing the Laban technique.
+An introduction to the study of stage movement and health fitness, flexibility and meaningful aesthetic stage movement and physicality utilizing the Laban and Alexander technique.

 KINE 145C • Lifetime Fitness and Wellness – Lecture/Lab (1 unit)